Materials are embedded into a .gltf or .glb file.

-There are two main different transparency modes: Aplha Clip and Aplha Blend.
+There are two main different transparency modes: Alpha Clip and Alpha Blend.
+The main differences are:

-Unless you specifically want to be able to have an intermediate level of transparency, it’s always better to use Alpha Clip.
+🔥Optimization Tip🔥 Unless you specifically want to be able to have an intermediate level of transparency, it’s always more performant for rendering to use Alpha Clip instead of Alpha Blend.

 You can also make a material emissive.
 Emissive materials cast their own light.
 Note that when rendered, they don’t actually illuminate nearby objects in the scene, they just seem to have a blurred glow around them.